execas/execas.github.io/_posts/2019-04-18-the-elf-file-format-3.md

 **Finding the section header string table**

-- A section header is 64 bytes (see from `e_shentsize` in the file header hexdump)
+- A section header is 64 bytes (see `e_shentsize` in the file header hexdump).
-- Section headers are at the end of the ELF file
+- Section headers are at the end of the ELF file.

-- The offset of the first section header is found at `e_shoff` in the file header):
+The offset of the first section header is found at `e_shoff` in the file header):

 <div class="term">
 <b>~]$</b> hexdump -C -s 40 -n 8